 How to make Lemon Slice

-- This is a quick and easy recipe.
+This is a really quick and easy recipe.
 You don’t need an electric mixer and it’s completely no bake.
-Start with a bowl and spoon.
+Here’s a summary of how to make it, with the full instructions listed in the recipe card below.

-- Press the slice down using the back of a dessert spoon until it’s tightly packed into one even layer.
-Then place in the fridge to set.
+- Transfer mixture to prepared pan and press down using the back of a dessert spoon into one even layer (photo 5).
+Place in the fridge to firm up slightly.

 Let’s Bake